kushaldas/lym/docs/networking.rst

 dig command
 ------------

 **dig** command can tell us DNS records, MX details (used to send emails) and other information for a given domain name.
+It is one of the primary command people use to query DNS records.

 ::